ve7gel/TimedataPGC/README.md

 Timezone offset SHOULD be DST aware, but has not been tested for every timezone permutation.

 Tested OK on Polisy and RPi
+### Issues
+Please post any issues encountered on the UDI Forum at "https://forum.universal-devices.com/topic/28797-new-isy-time-data-poly/".
+Github is not monitored.

 ## Release Notes
+- 2.2.3 08/03/2020
+    - fix sunrise/sunset tomorrow
+- 2.2.2 08/03/2020
+    - replace sunrise/sunset algorithm with astral library.
+The algorithm didn't correctly calculate sunset on the first day of DST.
+This may require deleting, uninstalling, reinstalling and readding to NS to install the new requirements.
+- 2.2.1 08/03/2020
+    - revert to previous version for compatibility with Polisy
+- 2.2.0 08/03/2020
+    - replace sunrise/sunset algorithm with ephem() library.
+The algorithm didn't correctly calculate sunset on the first day of DST.
+This may require deleting, uninstalling, reinstalling and readding to NS to install the new requirements.
 - 2.1.1 28/02/202
     - a couple of user suggested changes to UOMs.
 - 2.1.0 27/02/2020